AndrewJBateman/ionic-react-lists/README.md

 # Angular React Lists

-- App using Ionic with React to store list items in a Firebase backend.
-All code from tutorial by [Daniel Hampikian](https://www.youtube.com/watch?v=-RtrbNJxOfQ)
+- App using Ionic with React to store todo list items in a Firebase backend.
+App run successfully on an actual mobile device using Android Studio v3.6.2.
+Code from tutorial by [Daniel Hampikian](https://www.youtube.com/watch?v=-RtrbNJxOfQ) with custom code to hide Firebase database access data from Github.

 **\* Note: to open web links in a new window use: _ctrl+click on link_**